The Dynamic Remodeling Method is a non-surgical approach to treating pectus deformities using Dynamic Chest Compression (DCC) brace and exercises.

-According to Ortopedia e Traumatologia: Princípios e Práticas book, where a chapter is written by Dr. Sydney Haje and Dr. Davi Haje, it is considered that the vacuum bell treatment can be utilized in cases of pectus excavatum as an extra treatment to the Dynamic Remodeling method, particularly in patients in which the chest depression does not have wholly satisfactory or slow initial results with primary therapy.
+According to Ortopedia e Traumatologia: Princípios e Práticas book, where a chapter is written by Dr. Sydney Haje and Dr. Davi Haje, it is considered that the vacuum bell treatment can be utilized in cases of pectus excavatum as an additional treatment to the Dynamic Remodeling method, particularly in patients in which the chest depression does not have wholly satisfactory or slow initial results with primary therapy.

 PUX-PEX AND DYNAMIC REMODELING METHOD